 Home cooking

-Talking about cooking – Reading this post you might’ve been wondering if we ever cook ourselves.
+Talking about cooking – Reading this post, you might’ve been wondering if we ever cook for ourselves.

-Unlike most foreigners here, we also cooked a lot in a shared kitchen of our homestay in Ubud.
+Unlike most foreigners here, we also cooked a lot in the shared kitchen of our homestay in Ubud.

 Coco supermarket

-Finding proper stuff for homecooking can be little tricky in the Ubud center.
+Finding proper stuff for homecooking can be a little tricky in the Ubud center.

-There are green markets and shops, but for the wider selection you’ll need to go bit further.
+There are green markets and shops, but for the wider selection, you’ll need to go a bit further.

-We usually walked to the Coco supermarket which is located at the end of the Jalan Hanoman.
+We usually walked to the Coco supermarket, which is located at the end of Jalan Hanoman.

 That’s also where the Jalan Monkey Forest begins and goes along the famous monkey forest before turning back towards the center of the town.